Top 45+ Flutter Interview Questions And Answers

 • A responsive and seamless user experience is produced via Flutter’s reactive framework, which makes sure that modifications to the widget tree automatically result in updates to the user interface.

-5. Explain the difference between mainAxisAlignment and crossAxisAlignment in Flutter’s Row and Column widgets.
+5. What is the difference between mainAxisAlignment and crossAxisAlignment in Flutter’s Row and Column widgets.

 Ans: